ComposableFi/composable/rfcs/0015-one-signature-multihop-transfer-solution-ibc-xcm.md

 This proposal describes the solution to do such transfers.

 It accepts current state of multichain transfers, and tries to expand on this, without heavy code forks and modifications, retaining some compatibility with existing indexers.
-Proposal optimizes for liquidity and initial user experience using some well know approaches, rather than target to final ultimate solution, like ICS-999, Composable XCVM and Parity XCM (none of these are multichain production ready).
+Proposal optimizes for liquidity and initial user experience using some well know approaches, rather than target to final ultimate solution, like ICS-999, Composable CVM and Parity XCM (none of these are multichain production ready).

 ## Prerequisites of understanding